 The purpose of these e-mails is to keep your subscribers actively hearing from you; after subscribing to your Mailing List.

+It is a good way to keep your list active and you get to constantly engage them; through A Series Of Pre-Planned E-Mails.

 Another Reason To Send Follow-Up E-Mails Is; So That Your Subscribers Don’t Forget You!
 They are your subscribers; which means they are most likely interested in any product you might offer them in the future.

+But You Can’t Be Quiet And Suddenly Pop Up One Day With An Offer!

 You have to keep in touch with them; even when you're not selling to them.
 It’s all about catering to your fan base; so the more engaged you are with them; the more inclined they will be, to purchase from you when you Launch a New Product or Service.